tl-ecosystem/tlang/README.md

 # TLangPy
+WARNING: Code poorly optimized, and written like spaghetti.
+The reason is because this project was supposed to be small, but accidently made it bigger than envisioned, which led to me writing poor code due to the short time.
+Please understand if I fix any issues considering optimazation or readability is going to happen ONLY because I need the language for a particular use for another project.

 A pseudo-programming interpreted language created using Python.
 A fun little project.

 To run a script written in tleng you need to type in the terminal